arbCoding/sac-format/README.md

 ## Why does this exist?

 A few reasons:
-* I learn best not by following lessons etc., but by programming actual projects.
+* I learn best not by following lessons, but by programming actual projects.
 * I wanted to sharpen my C++ skills.
-* I dislike the fact that IRIS requires a form to be filled out in order to receive SAC and its headers (and sometimes they refuse).
+* I dislike the fact that IRIS requires a form to be filled out in order to receive SAC and its header files (and sometimes they refuse for rather silly reasons).
 * I was unable to quickly get their IO files to work for myself, so I thought it'd be fun to write my own.
 * I've never written code to handle binary file IO before, I've only used code that already did it for me.

-Also I feel that there are a lot of problems with the seismological software available these days:
+Also I feel that there are a lot of problems with the seismological software that is available these days:
 * Documentation issues:
     - Undocumented (no documentation)
     - Underdocumented (incomplete documentation)